newaperio/phoenix_starter/README.md

 3. Run the init script to rename the starter project and do some other housekeeping: `$ ./bin/init.sh MyApp my_app`.
 4. Commit the result: `$ git add --all . && git commit -m "Initalize starter project"`.

+## License

+Phoenix Starter is Copyright © 2020 NewAperio.
+It is free software, and may be redistributed under the terms specified in the [LICENSE](/LICENSE) file.

 ## About NewAperio

 PhoenixStarter is built by NewAperio, LLC.